Innovation Technologies for Air Quality Management

 Patrick Büker

-Dr. Patrick Büker is a planning officer in the sectoral department of GIZ Germany.
+Dr. Patrick Büker is a Senior Technical Advisor in the sectoral department of GIZ Germany.
 He has been working in the field of environmental protection and climate change mitigation for more than 25 years.
 His specific interests and areas of expertise include air quality management, environmental impact assessments, mitigation of greenhouse gases – including short-lived climate pollutants (SLCPs) – and Just Transition concepts.
 He has worked extensively on these topics in developing countries and emerging economies.

 Md Ziaul Haque